Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 * Started lesson 4 of the creating an analytical dataset course
 * Learned about outliers and their effects on the dataset

+## DAY 26 (21/02/2021)

+* Finished lesson 4 of the creating an analytical dataset course
+* Learnt about dealing with outliers
+* Learnt about performing analysis on spacial data with alteryx

+**Thoughts:** Outliers may have good effects on data or not.
+Removing them is dependent on how much bias they introduce to the data and if they are true or not.